ctevans64/join/README.md

-# join
+# JOIN
-Simple Join API wrapper for python.
+A simple Join API wrapper for python.
+Create a JoinInstance with deviceid and apikey to access that devices Join API.